engrosamaali91/schaeffler/issues/issues.md

 # 🤖 Isaac Sim ROS 2 Differential Drive Tuning Issue

+## Nav2 Goal Tolerance: Robot Stops Short of Exact Goal

+**Description:**
+When sending a navigation goal (e.g., x=5.0 m), the robot typically stops slightly short of the exact target position.
+For example, with a 5.0 m goal, the robot may stop at x ≈ 4.79 m (with `xy_goal_tolerance: 0.25`) or x ≈ 4.89 m (with `xy_goal_tolerance: 0.1`).

+**Root Cause:**
+This is expected behavior in Nav2.
+The navigation stack considers the goal reached as soon as the robot is within the configured `xy_goal_tolerance`.
+The robot does not attempt to reach the exact coordinate, but rather any position within the tolerance radius.

+**What was tried:**
+- Reduced `xy_goal_tolerance` from 0.25 to 0.1.
+The robot stopped closer to the goal, but still within the tolerance (e.g., at 4.89 m for a 5.0 m goal).
+- This is not a bug, but a standard feature to prevent oscillation and ensure robust goal completion.

+**Recommendation:**
+No action needed unless exact positioning is critical.
+For most applications, the default or slightly reduced tolerance is sufficient and recommended.

+---

 ## Title
 **Conflict: High Damping (Stability) vs. Low Damping (Responsiveness) in Isaac Sim ROS 2 Differential Drive Control**